gomlx/gomlx/README.md

     [Google DeepMind's Gemma v2 model](https://github.com/google-deepmind/gemma) ([blog post](https://ai.google.dev/gemma))
   * [GNN model for OGBN-MAG (experimental)](examples/ogbnmag/ogbn-mag.ipynb).
   * Last, a trivial [synthetic linear model](https://github.com/gomlx/gomlx/blob/main/examples/linear/linear.go), for those curious to see a barebones simple model.

+> **🚀 NEW 🚀**:
-* **(🚀New, Experimental)** Converting ONNX models to GoMLX with [onnx-gomlx](https://github.com/gomlx/onnx-gomlx): both as an alternative for `onnxruntime` (leveraging XLA), but also to further fine-tune models.
+>    - Converting ONNX models to GoMLX with [onnx-gomlx](https://github.com/gomlx/onnx-gomlx): both as an alternative for `onnxruntime` (leveraging XLA), but also to further fine-tune models.
 See also [go-huggingface](https://github.com/gomlx/go-huggingface) to easily download ONNX models from HuggingFace.
+>    - Support static linking of PJRT: slower to build the Go program, but deploying it doesn't require installing a PJRT plugin in the machine you are deploying it.
+>      Use `go build --tags=pjrt_cpu_static` or include `import _ "github.com/gomlx/gomlx/backends/xla/cpu/static"`.
+>    - Experimental 🚧🛠 support for MacOS (both Arm64 and the older x86_64) for CPU: only with static linking so far.

+**Highlights:**

 * Pre-Trained models to use: InceptionV3 (image model) -- more to come.
-* Docker with integrated JupyterLab and [GoNB](https://github.com/janpfeifer/gonb) (a Go kernel for Jupyter notebooks)
+* [Docker "gomlx_jupyterlab"](https://hub.docker.com/r/janpfeifer/gomlx_jupyterlab) with integrated JupyterLab and [GoNB](https://github.com/janpfeifer/gonb) (a Go kernel for Jupyter notebooks)
 * Just-In-Time (JIT) compilation using [OpenXLA](https://github.com/openxla/xla) for CPUs and GPUs -- hopefully soon TPUs.
 * Autograd: automatic differentiation -- only gradients for now, no jacobian.
 * Context: automatic variable management for ML models.